-Setting SMART Goals to Manage Stress Eating
+How to Set SMART Goals to Manage Stress Eating

 Woman writing SMART goals

 On the other hand, a goal to stop stress eating (or to do so less often) is an intention that is followed by a plan of action.
-So, here’s the bottom line, you will not stop stress eating until you set a goal for success.
+So, here’s the bottom line: you will not stop eating stress until you set a goal for success.
 Furthermore, you must write these goals down!

 Why We Stress Eat